We recently spend the weekend with Red Carnation Hotels in London – looking at four of the chain’s portfolio.

 Montague on the Gardens

-I must admit to being a little bias, in my report because I do love this chain of hotels.
+I must admit to being a little bias in my report, I have always loved this chain of hotels.
 They are all very traditional in style, but that completely fits the buildings they occupy.
-It is the service levels that have always shone.
+The service levels have always shone at Red Carnation.